DerGuru/The-Resonant/Chapters/P2-15 - Archive Sabotage.md

 ---

 The longer they worked, the more the archive tried to be normal.
 That was how buildings defended themselves: with routines tired enough to look trustworthy.
-Jason kept to small circles of clarity—checking, copying, making gentle shapes of method.
+Jason kept to small circles of clarity - checking, copying, making gentle shapes of method.

 When he flagged, Lina forced breaks by asking obvious questions badly.